rkorzeniewski/bacula/bacula/src/win32/installer/Readme.txt

 when it happens the daemon will not start since Bacula cannot find the directory.
 The workaround is to manually edit the appropriate conf file and ensure that it is written out in UTF-8 format.

+The conf files can be edited with any UTF-8 compatible editor, or on most modern Win32 machines, you can edit them with notepad, then choose UTF-8 output encoding before saving them.

 Storage and Director Services